xinluo2018/pyrsimg/README.md

   smooth

 ## To do
+4. modify dataio by using rasterio.
-1. check the metrics, and write the docmentation.
+3. check the metrics, and write the docmentation.
 2. reprojection for the remote sensing image
-3. modify coor2coor by using shapely and pyproj package.
+1. modify coor2coor by using shapely and pyproj package.